Best Beginner Pet Salamanders and Newts

 Choosing a Salamander or Newt

-Salamanders and newts are the most popular pet in the world, but they are an interesting pet.
+Salamanders and newts are the most popular pet in the world.
+They are also a very interesting pet.
 These guys typically do best with high humidity and both land and water enclosures (except for the axolotl, which is solely aquatic), or at least a large water bowl.
-Because these species aren't as popular as other species, not everyone knows how to care for them, so before getting a salamander or newt, make sure to do the proper research.
+Because these species aren't as popular as other species, not everyone knows how to care for them.
+So, before getting a salamander or newt, make sure to do the proper research.
 You want your new pet to live its full estimated lifespan, which can be at least 15 years or more with proper care.

 Just remember that if you've never had a pet amphibian, you don't want to go out and buy the most rare one.
 Start off simple, even if you have experience with other reptiles or pets.
 Salamanders and snakes just aren't cared for the same way.